Is it time to realign your leadership team?

 2020 has been filled with ups and downs, changing priorities, and for many businesses – reductions in force.
 Restructuring priorities and roles can be taxing to those involved in the process.
 As 2020 continues in full-force with many businesses choosing to remain fully remote through the end of the year and bracing for more pandemic-related challenges this fall, it’s easy for teams to get a little scuffed along the way.

 The Outstanding Company is here to help you get through these challenges and remain focused on your goals.
-To do this, we are facilitating a virtual workshop created by The Predictive Index called Leading Through Change.
-Each two-hour workshop is exclusive to your team and shows you how to adapt how you lead, realign your operations, and unfreeze your people.
+To do this, we are facilitating a 1:1 Talent Strategy Session focused specifically on your team, using your data.
+Each 90 minute workshop is exclusive to your team and shows you how to adapt how you lead, realign your operations, and unfreeze your people.

 Adapt how you lead